Postgraduate Diploma in Cognitive Behavioural Psychotherapy

 I loved the course and am really happy that I did it, as a result I feel that I will be much better in practice and am achieving better outcomes for my patients.Recent Graduate

-- This course develops a student’s understanding of Cognitive Psychotherapy/Cognitive Behavioral Therapy applied to common mental health problems.
+- This course develops a student’s understanding of Cognitive Psychotherapy/Cognitive Behavioural Therapy applied to common mental health problems.

 - Applicants must be employed in a health profession (e.g. nursing, medicine, social work, occupational therapy etc.) and have relevant clinical experience.
 Ideally they would have completed the foundation course although we will accept applicants who have existing training/experience in Counselling/Psychological Therapies.